fa-schwarz/fa-schwarz/README.md

 I'm the primary author of [SENG, the SGX-Enforcing Network Gateway](https://github.com/sengsgx) (USENIX Security '20).

+My new research paper on [TrustedGateway:](https://github.com/trugw) TEE-Assisted Routing and Firewall Enforcement Using ARM TrustZone (RAID '22) will soon be published.

 <!--
 **fa-schwarz/fa-schwarz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.